 3. Check every detail in the sale and purchase agreement and ask the real estate agent for any clarification if needed.
 Be cautious, their loyalty is to the person selling the house.

-4. Double check dates and deadlines to be met, conditions of sale and most of all the deposit and sale price.
+4. Double check dates and deadlines to be met, conditions of sale and especially the deposit and sale price.

 5. Identify all amendments, clause additions or deletions, then ask your lawyer to review it for you prior to signing.
 A lawyer will see omissions that you most likely won't.

-6. You can directly access advice about getting moisture reports, checking Council code of compliance and other documents for buying a house here.
+6. You will find advice about getting moisture reports, checking Council code of compliance and other documents for buying a house here.

 7. Check you have the legal description and Property Titles, plans or maps and be clear about covenants, easements, boundary lines, sewerage and electrical connections.
-You can order the most up-to-date Property Title Documents directly which saves some legal costs but get these checked by a property lawyer, it's their expertise and worth paying for the protection.
+You can order the most up-to-date Property Title Documents directly from NZ Land Search which saves some legal costs but get these checked by a property lawyer, it's their expertise and worth paying for the protection.

 8. If the purchaser is a company, ask the real estate agent if they have a relationship with that company.
 Any relationship must be disclosed to purchasers under the Real Estate Agents Act 2008.
 If in doubt, check the NZ Companies Register and ask for a statement from the agent in writing if denying such a relationship.